-I’m a freelance writer who lives in the San Francisco Bay Area with my husband, daughter, and a couple of cute but slightly obnoxious mutts.
+I’m a freelance writer who lives in the San Francisco Bay Area with my husband, daughter, and our cute but slightly obnoxious mutt Max.
 I used to think training for marathons and triathlons was hard.
 Then I became a mom in my forties.
 I still love working out and being active.
 But these days, I prefer shorter runs, longer hikes, and sweating in a yoga studio to training for races.

-I”m writing a memoir inspired by my toughest–and most rewarding–endurance event, raising a child diagnosed with early-onset bipolar disorder.
-My essays and articles related to this topic have been featured on, or in, Brainchildmag.com, fullgrownpeople.com, greatschools.org, mothering.com, the Marin IJ, NPR’s KQED radio and ScaryMommy.com.
-I was honored to win a 2014 Western Publishing Association MAGGIE Award for excellence in journalism.for my story “Bipolar at 5?”.
+I’m writing a memoir inspired by my toughest–and most rewarding–endurance event, raising a child diagnosed with early-onset bipolar disorder.
+My essays and articles related to this topic have been featured on Brainchildmag.com Fullgrownpeople.com Greatschools.org, The Mighty, NPR’s KQED radio and Salon.com.
+In 2014, I was honored to win a 2014 Western Publishing Association MAGGIE Award for excellence in journalism.for my story “Bipolar at 5?”.

-Though I’m passionate about helping to erase the stigma of mental illness through my writing, I’m not a one-trick pony.
-I also write lifestyle, human interest, travel and health articles for a variety of print and digital pubs, including 7×7.com and The Western Edition.
+Though I’m passionate about helping to erase the stigma of mental illness through my writing, I enjoy writing about other stuff, too.
+I’ve written numerous stories about arts and culture, health and wellness, lifestyle, travel and other topics for a variety of print and digital pubs, including Academy Art U News, 7×7.com and the Los Angeles Times.